Overcontrolled folks often suffer in silence, holding their pain with such control that few Know how bad they are hurting

 Most of the time self-control is a good thing but some folk can suffer from excessive self-control (overcontrol).
 These folks are often the high-achievers, driven, goal-oriented type who seem to have it all together.
 They may actually struggle with relaxing.
 This can result in being overly inhibited, perfectionistic, cautious, and ultimately feeling exhausted by social interactions.
 To learn more about RO DBT check out this link to access Radically Open Blended Learning online.

-Maggie is over-the-moon to be the first NY-based RO DBT Senior Clinician!
+Maggie is over-the-moon to be the first art therapist on the RO DBT Senior Clinician Team!
 She recognizes the effectiveness of this treatment for people who suffer in silence, holding their pain with such controlled ability that few, if any, know how bad they are hurting.

 Wondering how RO DBT informs an art therapy session?
 Check out her blog post - Art therapy, not knowing, and new learning